- Torn between Ryobi and DeWalt tools?

 DeWalt string trimmers

-They have some heavy hitters such as their 27 cc curved and straight shaft gas string trimmers.
+Some heavy hitters such as the 27 cc curved and straight shafts on the gas string trimmers stand out.

 Ryobi string trimmers

-Ryobi has smaller trimmers, some only at 12”, but their compact size makes them easier to handle.
+Ryobi manufactures smaller trimmers, some only at 12”, but their compact size makes them easier to handle.

-Surprisingly, they have a lot of combo kits, and their individual models also double as edgers.
+Surprisingly, expect a lot of combo kits, and some individual models double as edgers.

 Who makes better string trimmers?